amitCohen2/X_Mix_Drix_Game/README.md

 <br>Students project for C# & .Net Framework course - The Academic College of Tel Aviv - Yaffo</p>

 <h2>About</h2>

-This is an opposite X Mix Drix game - wh
+This is an opposite X Mix Drix game.

+The player who reaches a sequence of symbols (balanced or vertical or diagonal) loose!

+Board size: between 3x3 to 9x9 as you choose.

+Game options:

+1. play between two user players.
+2. play against the computer (naive random algorithm)
+3. hard play against a hard computer (using logic algorithm)

 <h2>Team Members</h2>